andreassiegel/4ndrs.xyz/content/posts/nodejs-test-intellij.md

 ## Set up the Project in IntelliJ

 I love the command line but, as I already said, I also like my IntelliJ IDE.
-During development, I would like to be able to run tests often, selectively, and as easy as possible.
+During development, I would like to be able to run tests often, selectively, and as easily as possible.

 Therefore, I want to use my favorite tool to work with our little project.
 If we did not create the project in IntelliJ already, we have to import the project there.